-We caught up with Dunne to talk about the future of cyberporn, what's with all that spanking, and to bring you an exclusive teaser for the film.
+We caught up with Dunne to talk about the future of porn and what the deal is with all that spanking and to bring you an exclusive teaser for the film.

 VICE: What was your knowledge of camming before this?

 Sean Dunne: I actually didn't have a lot of ideas about cam girls before.
 I thought of it as something maybe wilder than what's going on, and if I had any preconceived notions in my head, I think it probably had to do with some antiquated values.
-Like, "oh no, they shouldn't be doing this, somebody's got to save these girls.
+Like, "Oh no, they shouldn't be doing this—somebody's got to save these girls.
 What's gone wrong?"
-The further I dug around, the further from the truth that sentiment could've been, 'cause they don't need help, they are empowered through this work and are gaining independence.
+The further I dug around, the further from the truth that sentiment could've been, because they don't need help—they are empowered through this work and are gaining independence.
 My mind has changed about what these girls are up to.